 The Atlanta property is 100% held by Desert Hawk.
 Desert Hawk had been formed as a private company in 2010 to hold the Atlanta project and was purchased by Meadow Bay in 2010 from the company's originators.
 Casino Gold Corp. (a subsidiary of Nevada King Mining, Ltd.) purchased Desert Hawk from Meadow Bay in 2019 thus acquiring the Atlanta project.
-Casino Gold Corp. added an additional 255 lode claims to Desert Hawk's original claims in September 2019.
+Since acquisition, the Company has added an additional 712 lode claims to Desert Hawk's original claims.
 The historically producing Atlanta Mine is located within the 12 patented mining claims.
 At present, no production is occurring from the historical mine site.
 The unpatented claims are located on United States BLM land.
-Annual BLM claim maintenance fees are paid for the period through September 1, 2021 and claim maintenance requirements are current with Lincoln County.
-Property taxes to Lincoln County for the patented mining claims are paid through the end of the fiscal year of 2021.
+Annual BLM claim maintenance fees are paid for the period through September 1, 2022 and claim maintenance requirements are current with Lincoln County.
+Property taxes to Lincoln County for the patented mining claims are paid through the end of the fiscal year of 2022.

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 The BLM has no restrictions that would prevent mining or exploration operations on unpatented land beyond the typical requirements of permitting, bonding and reclamation.
 Effective August 3, 2020, the BLM accepted Desert Hawk as the operator of the Atlanta Mine project (replacing former project owner Meadow Bay) upon Desert Hawk's posting of a US\$321,744 reclamation bond with the BLM.
 Desert Hawk is now the operator in the BLM Plan of Operations (NVN 091367) for the project, originally approved by the BLM in 2014 for Meadow Bay.
 Desert Hawk's permitted on-site activities under the Plan of Operations includes exploratory drilling followed by reclamation of any disturbed areas.
-The activities are authorized under Reclamation Permit #0360 approved by the Bureau of Mining Regulation and Reclamation of the Nevada Division of Environmental Protection upon posting of the US\$321,744 reclamation bond with the BLM.
+The activities are authorized under Reclamation Permit #0360 approved by the Bureau of Mining Regulation and Reclamation of the Nevada Division of Environmental Protection upon posting of the US \$321,744 reclamation bond with the BLM.